Tavarua

 Tavarua is an island resort in Fiji.
 It has an area of 29 acre.
 It is close to the main Fijian island, Viti Levu, and is surrounded by a coral reef.
 It is also known to be shaped, somewhat, like a heart.

 Background

 The resort has surfing, sport fishing, scuba diving, snorkeling and kayaking.
 There is also a pool, spa, workout facility and tennis court along with a restaurant facility and two bars.

 There are seven main surfing breaks on Tavarua: Cloudbreak, Restaurants, Tavarua Rights, Swimming Pools, Namotu Left, Wilkes Pass, and Desperations.
-Cloudbreak is a powerful left a mile off the island that breaks over coral reef.
+Cloudbreak is a powerful left a mile off the island that breaks over coral reef and is ranked by many surfers as the best wave in the world.

 Tavarua hosts annual professional surfing competitions.